chenllliang/ATP-AMR/README.md

 ## Models Release

-You could refer to the inference section and the models below to reproduce the result in our paper.
+You could refer to the inference section and download the models below to reproduce the result in our paper.

 - ATP_SRL_AMR2.0 [comming soon](www.baidu.com)